 After savoring Sicily’s southern coast, a good next step is to head north straight for the jewel in Sicily’s crown, the capital city of Palermo and the nearly Monreale.
 Depending on the approach to Palermo, you could either visit Monreale on your way to or from Palermo or stay in Palermo and visit Monreale as a day trip offered by various tours.
 Monreale is only about eight kilometers southwest of Palermo and it is another can’t miss archeological wonderland.

-Last stop, Palermo.
+Last stop on the road trip from Naples to Sicily is Palermo.
 You are in for a treat.
 Palermo is the unofficial capital of world heritage sites (I just awarded it that designation).
 Why?
 Because Italy has the most UNESCO Cultural World Heritage sites, Sicily has the most sites in Italy and Palermo is the capital of Sicily.

 Despite the cultural, architectural and historical marvels that Palermo offers, the real attraction is in the city’s streets and markets.
 Sample the food in one of the many street food stalls throughout the city.
 The tasty snacks sell for as little as €1 – €2 and include seafood right off the trawlers, arancini, delicious fried rice balls and, of course, the ubiquitous pizza.